dnguyen800/dnguyen800.github.io/_posts/2019-04-14-contact-sensor.md

 ## Visonic Door Sensor (MCT-340E)

-**I bought the Visonic Door Sensor (MCT-340E) on a whim because they were so cheap ($10), but the small profile, popular battery size (CR2032), and reliability convinced me that this would make a solid budget recommendation.** The sensor also monitors temperature, though I have never received an accurate reading.
+**I bought the[ Visonic Door Sensor](https://amzn.to/2PyMgvq) (MCT-340E) on a whim because they were so cheap ($10), but the small profile, popular battery size (CR2032), and reliability convinced me that this would make a solid budget recommendation.** The sensor also monitors temperature, though I have never received an accurate reading.
 If you don’t have any issues with your Zigbee network, then I would recommend giving these sensors a try.

 I have a Wi-Fi mesh network and a small Zigbee network of smart bulbs—both operating on the 2.4ghz frequency—but haven’t run into any connection issues.
 I would worry about connectivity in a much larger home, but for medium-sized homes and condos, range is not going to be a concern.

 <p class="box">
-<i>The sensor is $5 cheaper at mydigitaldiscount.com, where I originally bought it for $10.</i></p>
+<i>The sensor is $5 cheaper at <a href="https://www.mydigitaldiscount.com/visonic-mct-340-e-wireless-door-window-temperature-sensor-2.4ghz-zigbee-now-works-natively-with-samsung-smartthings-hub/">mydigitaldiscount.com</a>, where I originally bought it for $10.</i></p>

 ### Installation and Smart Home Integration